lgraesser/im2im2im/experiments/labbook.md

 - [x] Try reduce the kernel size and / or padding of the network.
 - [ ] Train higher resolution (128 * 128) models
 - [ ] Try the double loop on separately trained models
+- [ ] Code to initialize model weights from separately trained models
 - [ ] Try warm starting the models
 - [ ] Compared the difference between 1. separately trained models, 2. jointly trained from scratch, and 3.
 Warm started with a separately trained model.
 Hold number of iterations and dataset constant.
 - [ ] Tweak no eyeglasses --> eyeglasses loss to improve eyeglasses generation in four way model